joe7575/techpack/README.md

 * tubelib, a Mod for item exchange via lumber tubes and wireless message communication between nodes.
 * tubelib_addons1, a Tubelib extension with mining, farming, and crafting nodes
 * tubelib_addons2, a Tubelib extension with control nodes
+* tubelib_addons3, a Tubelib extension with high performance nodes
 * gravelsieve, a Mod to sieve ores from gravel.
 * smartline, a Mod with small and smart sensors, actors and controllers.
 * safer_lua, a subset of the language Lua for safe and secure Lua sandboxes